oracle/fastr/documentation/dev/testing.md

 The R ecosystem is heavily based on packages contributed by the user community, and the standard CRAN repository contains over 6000 such packages.
 Naturally, many of these serve rather obscure areas but there is a small subset that are extremely popular and widely used, for example the "top 100" most popular packages cited here.

 Using a package in R is actually a two step process.
 First a package must be "installed" and then it can be "loaded" into an R session.
 The installation step takes the package as a gzipped tar file from the repository, unpacks it and then does some processing before installing the result in a "library" directory.
-The processing may involve C or Fortran compilation if the package uses the R foreign function interface, as many do.The default installation library location is the system library, which is where the packages included with GnuR are stored, e.g. base, stats.
+The processing may involve C or Fortran compilation if the package uses the R foreign function interface, as many do.The default installation library location is the system library, which is where the packages included with GnuR are stored, e.g. `base`, `stats`.
 However, additional directories can be specified through the `R_LIBS_USER` or `R_LIBS` environment variables.

 ### Installation

-A package can be installed in two ways:
+A package can be installed in three ways:

-    using the command line tool R CMD INSTALL  package.tar.gz using utils::install.packages(pkgname) from within an R session
+    using the command line tool R CMD INSTALL  package.tar.gz using utils::install.packages(pkgname) from within an R session using the lower level tools:::.install_packages(args) from within an R session

 A final step in both these approaches is to test that the package can be loaded (see below).
 The virtue of the second approach is that it automatically handles the download of the package from the repository.
+The third approach works when you have access to package tar file, vis:

+    tools:::.install_packages(c("-d", "digest_0.6.9.tar.gz"))

+The `-d` outputs additional tracing of the package installation process.
+The argument values are the same as for `R CMD INSTALL`.

 ### Loading